phiSgr/gatling-grpc/README.md

 ## Usage

 Because of gRPC's need of code generation,
-I assume you are running the tests using the
+I assume you are running the tests using a build tool, e.g. the [SBT plugin](https://gatling.io/docs/current/extensions/sbt_plugin/).
-[SBT plugin](https://gatling.io/docs/current/extensions/sbt_plugin/).
 For a quickstart guide, see this
 [Medium article](https://medium.com/@georgeleung_7777/a-demo-of-gatling-grpc-bc92158ca808).